Shaped by Yesterday, Today and Tomorrow

 To put Christian principles into practice through programs that build a healthy spirit, mind, and body for all.

 Our history dates back to the founding of the first YMCA in England in 1844, but so much has happened since then!
-Scroll down for a photographic history of the Monroe County YMCA.
+Click on the bubbles for a detailed history of the Monroe County YMCA.

 George Williams launches the YMCA movement in London as a volunteer.
 The purpose was to create a safe space for young men to remain safe from the temptations and terrible conditions Williams saw in his job as a draper.